Python makes 9,000-mile flight in woman's shoe

-(CNN) — It's the Samuel L. Jackson sequel we've all been waiting for: A Scottish woman has survived a real-life case of Snakes on a Plane" finding a python curled up in her shoe after a 9,000 mile flight from Australia.
+(CNN) — It's the Samuel L. Jackson sequel we've all been waiting for: A Scottish woman has survived a real-life case of Snakes on a Plane, finding a python curled up in her shoe after a 9,000 mile flight from Australia.

 Moira Boxall was shocked to discover a live spotted python in her suitcase after traveling from Queensland to Glasgow on Thursday.